skiggety/skiggety-utils/README.md

 There are two options, a docker demo to try it safely, or a normal mode to install skiggety-utils and other preferrred software on your machine.
 For the safe docker demo:

+- git clone this project
-- Open a terminal
-- cd to this directory (where you checked out or downloaded this project)
+- Open a terminal and cd to this directory
 - run "./demo_in_docker"
 - Follow the prompts, instructions, and read the output.
 By the end, you should know what's going on.

+...or for the full experience:

+- git clone this project
-- Open a terminal
-- cd to this directory (where you checked out or downloaded this project)
+- Open a terminal and cd to this directory
 - run "./start"
 - Follow the prompts, instructions, and read the output.
 By the end, you should know what's going on.

 Core Design Decisions and Questions:
 ======================